 Protection gear is something that depends on personal preference.
 Basically, there exists gear to protect your back, your wrist, and knees.
-As a beginner, you won't go completely crazy on the pistes and therefore it is just a question of how much protection you wish for.
-If you want to go with any of these options please ask the clerk at the store to find the most convenient and safe version of protection gear.
-Therefore you will find the protective gear as an optional part on your packing list for your first ski day.
+As a beginner, you won't go completely crazy on the pistes, and therefore it is just a question of how much protection you wish for.
+If you want to go with any of these options, please ask the clerk at the store to find the most convenient and safe version of protection gear.
+Therefore, you will find the protective gear as an optional part of your first ski day on your packing list.

 Must-haves for a ski day

 There are a few things left on your packing list for your first ski day.
-For example your ski pass.
-If you leave your hotel without it there won't be any chance to use any sort of lift or gondola.
+For example, your ski pass.
+If you leave your hotel without it, there won't be any chance to use any sort of lift or gondola.
 Another thing you might consider on cold days would be hand warmers.
-They are very small bags you can put into your gloves that will warm your hands for a couple of hours.
+They are tiny bags you can put into your gloves that will warm your hands for a couple of hours.
 Most of the time they are also available for your ski boots.

 Packing list for Sport Shop Ski Destination | Sportmatt Pettneu am Arlberg